 Pro tip: Before diving into these #Insta marketing tips, make sure your company’s profile is an Instagram Business Account, not a personal Instagram account.
 A business profile offers insights into your audience, posts, and ads that help set your Instagram marketing efforts up for success.

-• Cost per Action (CPA) tends to be lower on Instagram for conversions, as its visually-driven content encourages quicker decision-making from users.
+• Cost per action (CPA): Often lower on Instagram for conversions, as its visually-driven content encourages quicker decision-making from Instagram users.

 The cost of your bid can also depend on: